"

 Chapter Outline

-- Evaluating online resources (11 minute read)
+5. Evaluating online resources (11 minute read)

 Content warning: Examples in this chapter discuss substance use disorders, mental health disorders and therapies, obesity, poverty, gun violence, gang violence, school discipline, racism and hate groups, domestic violence, trauma and triggers, incarceration, child neglect and abuse, bullying, self-harm and suicide, racial discrimination in housing, burnout in helping professions, and sex trafficking of indigenous women.

-2.1 Choosing a research topic
+2.1 Proposing a research project

 Learning Objectives